vitorio97/Python-Fundamentals-Practice/README.md

 # Python-Fundamentals-Practice
-For Courses and Practices P{urposes
+For Courses and Practices Purposes

+Test